AbhinavGupta-de/GPT-Teaching-Assistant/readme.md

 1. Clone the repository: `git clone https://github.com/AbhinavGupta-de/GPT-Teaching-Assistant.git`
 2. Navigate to the frontend directory: `cd client`
 3. Install dependencies: `npm install`
+4. Create an `.env` file similar to `.env.example` add the url of your hosted backend.
-4. Run the application: `npm run dev`
+5. Run the application: `npm run dev`

 ### Backend